How does it work?

 I can do that!

-Some photographers use strong automated edits that are fast and therefore they can finish more photos in a shorter time to provide more photos.
-The disadvantage is that many small details in the photos are lost.
+Some photographers use automated edits that are fast and therefore they can finish more photos in a shorter time to provide more photos.
+The disadvantage is that many small details in the photos are lost and photos often loose authenticity.
 I manually edit detail after detail to keep the nice details in and only remove the ones that are distracting.
-Each extra photo is around one extra hour of work.
+Each extra photo is around 1-3 extra hours of work.

 Let me know if you want me to edit any extra photos.